 The South East Asian Journal of Management

-The South East Asian Journal of Management (SEAM) seeks to publish high quality, scholarly empirical research articles in management, strategic management, organization, entrepreneurship, operation management, human resource management, business, and organization topics that test, extend, or build theory and contribute to management practices in the Southeast Asian region.
+The South East Asian Journal of Management (SEAM) seeks to publish high quality, scholarly empirical research articles in management, strategic management, organization, entrepreneurship, operation management, human resource management, business, and organization topics that test, extend, or build theory and contribute to management practices in or related to the Southeast Asian region.

 The SEAM strives to serve as a major vehicle for the exchange of ideas and research among management scholars within or interested in the Southeast Asian region.